MedStar Capitals Iceplex: History

+21st century

 The building was designed by William R. Drury of the Reston, Virginia–based firm, Architecture, Incorporated, and completed in November 2006 at a cost of $42.8 million.
 It is built to LEED standards, though was not registered with the Green Building Council to receive a certification.
 It is not fully handicapped accessible.
 The facility totals 137,000 square-feet and includes two indoor NHL-sized ice rinks, office space, 8 player locker rooms, a full-service ProShop, a Capitals Team Store, a snack bar, and spaces for special events.
 In addition, it includes a 20,000 square foot training center for the Capitals, containing an athletic-training and medical facilities, a weight room and fitness room, a locker room and lounge area, a high-tech theatre-style classroom and a video room.
-An additional level, above the training facility, houses office space for the entire front-office staff of the Capitals and the WNBA’s Washington Mystics.

-Originally named Ballston Ice Arena, it was renamed Kettler Capitals Iceplex by Washington, D.C., area real estate developer Robert C. Kettler.
+Originally named Ballston Ice Arena, it was renamed Kettler Capitals Iceplex by Washington metropolitan area real estate developer Robert C. Kettler.
 His firm, KSI Services, bought the naming rights to the arena on November 1, 2006, for seven years at $400,000 per year.
 The arena opened with its first practice 10 days later.
 In 2010, the Arlington County Board recognized the facility in the inaugural DESIGNArlington awards.
 The facility continued to bear Kettler's name until weeks after the Capitals won their first Stanley Cup in 2018, when MedStar Health bought the naming rights in a 10-year agreement together with the other Monumental Sports & Entertainment practice facilities.